repan334/repan334/README.md

 <details>
   <summary><strong>Open the human story behind the visual</strong></summary>
   <br />
   I started by turning small ideas into working mobile, web, backend, and API projects at <strong>SMK Negeri 1 Bantul</strong>.
-That process taught me that good software is not only about code—it should make a task clearer for the person using it.
+That process taught me that good software is not only about code, it should make a task clearer for the person using it.
 I am now using Python projects and focused experiments to connect that product mindset with data and AI/ML foundations.
 </details>

 ---